-The Master’s programme in Psychology offers a scientific education that prepares students for the professional practice.
-The curriculum consists of a core study programme and various specialisations (in the German-language programme in Clinical Psychology, Psychological Diagnostics & Intervention and a combination of subjects in Social Psychology & Clinical Psychology; in the English-language programme in Business & Economic Psychology and in Clinical Psychology & Public Mental Health).
+The Master’s programme in Psychology offers a scientific education preparing students for professional practice.
+The curriculum consists of a core study programme and various specialisations: in the German-language programme in Clinical Psychology, Psychological Diagnostics & Intervention and in Social Psychology & Clinical Psychology; in the English-language programme in Business & Economic Psychology and in Clinical Psychology & Public Mental Health.
 The degree entitles the holder to use the title of psychologist in Austria in accordance with the Austrian Psychologists Act (together with a Bachelor’s degree in psychology).

 - a Psychology Bachelor Programme degree earned at the SFU Faculty of Psychology or

 - a related and equivalent Austrian or international Bachelor degree in Psychology earned at a post-secondary educational institution or

 - a Bachelor’s degree from another recognised domestic or foreign post-secondary educational institution with a social science, cultural studies, humanities or economics orientation.
 In order to be admitted to the Master’s degree programme in Psychology, however, the faculty management may impose conditions in which the completion of additional subject-relevant courses from the Bachelor’s degree programme in Psychology is required.
 In terms of professional law, however, completing the Master’s degree programme in Psychology without completing a relevant Bachelor’s degree programme in Psychology does not entitle the holder to use the title of psychologist.

 Language skills: all applicants whose first language is not English must provide proof of their English proficiency level C1 according to the Common European Framework of Reference for Languages through one of the following tests taken within the last two years: